Posterior polymorphous corneal dystrophy

+Presentation

 Genetics

 PPCD type 2 is linked to the mutations in COL8A2, and PPCD type 3 mutations in ZEB1 gene, but the underlying genetic disturbance in PPCD type 1 is unknown.

 Pathophysiology

 Vacuoles are demonstrated in the posterior parts of the cornea.
 The vesicles are located on the endothelial surface.
 The corneal endothelium is normally a single layer of cells that lose their mitotic potential after development is complete.
 In posterior polymorphous corneal dystrophy, the endothelium is often multilayered and has several other characteristics of an epithelium, including the presence of desmosomes, tonofilaments, and microvilli.
 These abnormal cells retain their ability to divide and extend onto the trabecular meshwork to cause glaucoma in up to 40% of cases.